top of page

 Considered the ancient cradle of the city of Paris, before called Lutece, Ile de la Cité was transformed into an administrative center during the Haussmann Era and served as the Paris Police Department headquarters, Courthouse and Court of Appeal.
 It is also home to the beautiful Notre Dame Cathedral, numerous small gardens and charming squares, such as the almost “hidden” Place Dauphine and the Place Louis-Lépine and its exotic Queen-Elizabeth II flower market.

-ile de la cite.jpg
+Ile de la cite

 Ile Saint-Louis